memfault/interrupt/2023-08-30-memfault-aws-iot-expresslink.md

 {% include newsletter.html %}

 {% include toc.html %}

 ## System Design

-First, let's take a look at the high-level architecture this article will cover with the primary components identified along with how they fit together.
+First, let's take a look at the high-level architecture.
+This article will cover the primary components identified along with how they fit together.
 The device side is primarily hardware, but will also include your custom firmware as well as any specific device configuration.
 The cloud side leverages AWS services as a bridge to